MarcusAdriano/rinhabackend-go/README.md

 - With cache (simple in memory cache that cannot be used in production)
 ![With cache](./results/result-with-cache.png)

+Records in database: 46.480

 - Without cache
 ![Without cache](./results/result-without-cache.png)

+Records in database: 46.096

 ## Missing
 - Unit testings